meteor-factory/processes/Deploying.md

 A developer should be in charge of the deployment process.

 ## App hosting
-Currently we use Modulus for hosting.
-In the future we'll probably switch to Galaxy.
+Currently we use Modulus and Digital Ocean for hosting.
+(In the future we might switch to Galaxy.)

 The developer should:
 * Set up organisation `My Project` under the `myproject@gmail.com` email